Sailing in Maine on a Windjammer Cruise

 Sailing with the Crew

 The J & E Riggin is a two masted schooner that can hold up to 24 passengers and 6 crew members.
-Luckily, our voyage is at near capacity, so there’s ample hands to help with sailing!
+Luckily, our voyage is at near capacity, with around 30 people on board, so there’s ample hands to help with sailing!

 Food on a Maine Windjammer

 Luckily, Chef Annie Mahle kept our energy levels high with delicious cuisine.

 Each day we were treated to a gloriously decadent 3 meals a day and hot coffee and tea were always at the ready.
 Not only was the menu varied, with influences from cuisines around the world, it was also healthy – no mean feat!